2017-2018 Catholic Worldview Fellowship Leadership Team

 Director of Rome Office

-Br.
-Michael Baggot, LC is Assistant Professor of Philosophy at the Pontifical Athenaeum Regina Apostolorum, where he is also Correspondent for its UNESCO Chair of Bioethics and Human Rights.
+Fr.
+Michael Baggot, LC PhD cand. is Assistant Professor of Bioethics at the Pontifical Athenaeum Regina Apostolorum, where he is also Correspondent for its UNESCO Chair of Bioethics and Human Rights.
 He graduated summa cum laude from Christendom College with a B.A. in Philosophy while serving as Head Resident Assistant, before working in Rome as a Resident Director for the school’s study abroad program.
-In 2013, he obtained a licentiate of philosophy summa cum laude from the Pontifical Athenaeum Regina Apostolorum in Rome.
+In 2013, he obtained a Licentiate in Philosophy summa cum laude and in 2017 a Baccalaureate in Sacred Theology summa cum laude from the Pontifical Athenaeum Regina Apostolorum in Rome.
 He spent his initial period of religious formation near Cologne, Germany.
 He later worked as an assistant for the Curso de Hispanidad in Mexico City and as a teacher at Pinecrest Academy in Atlanta, Georgia.
+He has also worked as an Art and Faith tour guide in the Vatican Museums.
 His writing has appeared in First Things, LifeSiteNews, and Studia Bioethica.

 Spiritual Guide/Regional Coordinator